 Utilities may request a hearing on a citation pursuant to the procedure adopted within Appendix A, the Citation Appellate Rules and Resolution ALJ-377.
+The Commission also has an Expedited Citation Appeal Procedure that applies to citation appeals where the total citation amount does not exceed the jurisdictional limit of the small claims court, as referenced by Public Utilities Code Section 1702.1.
 To ensure transparency, Staff shall publish citations and appeals on the Commission's website.